bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 ## L2 Continued: With Errors

-We can make the network worse with the same loss:
+We can make the network worse without changing the loss:

 ```python
 # Larger model so we can insert errors